How to crack the

 Advanced software which deploys supply chain analytics can help to predict demand trends and changes and understand them better.
 Supply chain analytics not only identifies the patterns in demand but also shows their likelihood and effects and – by deploying prescriptive analytics – offers solutions in the form of recommendations on how to act.

 An optimization application such as OPTANO provides innovative solutions with which the supply chain planning process can become efficient and flexible.
 As advanced analytics software, OPTANO goes beyond detailed reporting features by pointing out different alternatives for action.
-The starting point here is the creation of a mathematical model which represents the entire business processes.
+The starting point here is the creation of a mathematical model which maps your entire business processes.
 Decisions can thus be made with the overall result in mind and not just for one part of the supply chain.
 By using prescriptive analytics and solver software, thousands of what-if scenarios can be analyzed to help predict and understand customer trends and changes in demand.
-For example, you can determine how seasonal or weather-related conditions will affect the demand for your product or what would happen if you stopped manufacturing large batches and switched to smaller but more frequent ones, and so much more.
+For example, you can determine how seasonal or weather-related conditions will affect the demand for your product or what would happen if you stopped manufacturing large batches and switched to smaller but more frequent ones, and much more.
 The result: recommendations for action which maximize supply chain performance with regard to prescribed business objectives and help you to take preventive measures against a bullwhip effect before you even feel the tip of the whip.

 If you would like to learn more about how Supply Chain Analytics can help guard against the bullwhip effect, why not download our factsheet “Why Supply Chain Analytics?”